Cubesicle/dotfiles/README.md

 ## Managing the dotfiles

-The "dots" alias is just the "git" command but it uses the ".dotfiles" directory to store all the git files and stuff.
+The `dots` alias is just the `git` command but it uses the .dotfiles directory to store all the git files and stuff.
-For example, `dots pull` does the exact same thing as `git pull` but it uses the bare git directory called ".dotfiles" instead of the ".git" directory.
+For example, `dots pull` does the exact same thing as `git pull` but it uses the bare git directory called .dotfiles instead of the .git directory.
-Using `git pull` will not do anything since the ".git" directory doesn't exist so don't use it.
+Using `git pull` will not do anything since the .git directory doesn't exist so don't use it.